List of Family Guy cast members: Recurring cast

 In addition to both its main cast and guest stars, Family Guy utilizes a deep bench of regularly appearing supporting voice actors.
 Some appear in nearly every episode each season, while others appear less frequently.
 Some of these actors specifically play recurring characters, while others mainly play background citizens of Quahog or characters in cutaway gags.

 The current supporting cast repertory includes the following actors:

 In addition to the above, the following actors were formerly regularly recurring voice actors in the series:

 Recurring guest voices

-The recurring guest voices include Adam Carolla as Death, Patrick Stewart as Susie Swanson, Scott Grimes as Kevin Swanson, Sanaa Lathan as Donna Tubbs Brown and Emily Osment as Ruth Cochamer.
+The recurring guest voices include Norm Macdonald and Adam Carolla as Death, Patrick Stewart as Susie Swanson, Scott Grimes as Kevin Swanson, Sanaa Lathan as Donna Tubbs Brown and Emily Osment as Ruth Cochamer.
 Previous recurring guests included Phyllis Diller in three episodes as Peter's Mother, Thelma, and Charles Durning as Peter's father, Francis.
 Both characters have since died, but Durning returned once to play Francis as a ghost.
 Early in the show's run, Fred Willard and Jane Lynch had a recurring role as a family of nudists and James Woods as himself.
 In 2020, it was announced that Sam Elliott would take over as Quahog's new mayor, Mayor West's estranged cousin Wyld West.